 The month you marry can make a real impact on your choice of wedding flowers in terms of what’s in season and which blooms will be available to you at a price you want to pay.

 The price and availability of flowers changes throughout the year and although (just like fruit and veg), flowers can be imported or grown in greenhouses to help make certain types available all year round, seasonal flowers tend to be better value and easier to find.

 As wedding costs can creep up quickly, it’s worth doing a bit of homework before you choose your flowers, so you can match your wedding blooms to the season you are marrying in.

-Here’s our guide to popular seasonal summer wedding flowers to help you decide which blooms are right for you:
+Here’s our guide to popular seasonal spring wedding flowers to help you decide which blooms are right for you:

 Agapanthus — large, striking flowers, also known as African Lily.

 Anemone — delicate flowers available in various colours.

 Calla Lily — Striking lilies.
 Available in white and other colours.
 Not all colours are available throughout the year.